jakobib/makespec/README.md

 ## Document variables

-The following character strings (if you replace minus-signs with underscore) are automatically replaced before conversion from Markdown syntax.
+The following variables, if enclosed in curly brackets (such as `{THIS_VARIABLE}`) are automatically replaced before conversion from Markdown syntax.

-GIT-REVISION-DATE
+GIT_REVISION_DATE
   : timestamp of the latest commit.

-GIT-REVISION-HASH
+GIT_REVISION_HASH
   : Short revision hash of the latest commit.

-GIT-CHANGES
+GIT_CHANGES
   : Revision history.
-Length can be set with `REVISIONS`.
+Length can be set with configuration variable `REVISIONS`.

-GIT-ATOM-FEED
+GIT_ATOM_FEED
   : URL of an Atom feed with revisions at GitHub.

 DOCUMENT_ABSTRACT